 The eastern garter snake is a common terrestrial snake known for the three white or yellow stripes that run down the length of its back.

 Adult eastern garter snakes grow to 18 to 26 inches long with keeled (ridged) scales and variation in their coloration and patterns.
-Their backs are dark brown, green or olive-colored with distinct yellow or white stripe running down center.
-This center stripe is often paralleled by two less distinct white, yellow, brown, green or bluish stripes, although occasional individuals appear black and without stripes.
-The area between the stripes often a checkerboard pattern of black or green spots.
-Some individuals have red or orange on skin between dorsal scales.
+Their backs are dark brown, green or olive-colored with a distinct yellow or white stripe running down the center.
+This center stripe is often paralleled by two less distinct white, yellow, brown, green or bluish stripes, although occasionally individuals appear all black with no stripes.
+The area between the stripes is often a checkerboard pattern of black or green spots.
+Some individuals have red or orange on the skin between their dorsal scales.
 The snake's unmarked belly is cream-colored to yellowish green.

-Eastern garter snakes occupy a wide range of habitats, including forests, meadows, fields and marshes; the margins of creeks, rivers, ponds and lakes; drainage ditches and suburban gardens; and urban lots, parks and cemeteries.
-The presence of water is not a requirement, but moist areas are often nearby.
-These snakes spend winter hibernating in dens formed under large rocks or inside animal burrows or caves.
+Occupies a wide range of habitats, including forests, meadows, fields and marshes; the margins of creeks, rivers, ponds and lakes; drainage ditches and suburban gardens; and urban lots, parks and cemeteries.
+Water is not a requirement, but moist areas are often nearby.
+Spend winter hibernating in dens formed under large rocks or inside animal burrows or caves.

-Eastern garter snakes are found throughout the eastern United States from north of the Great Lakes to the Gulf of Mexico and west to Minnesota and east Texas, and they are present throughout the Chesapeake Bay watershed.
+Found throughout the eastern United States from north of the Great Lakes to the Gulf of Mexico and west to Minnesota and east Texas.
+Present throughout the Chesapeake Bay watershed.